1971 Delaney & Bonnie – Never Ending Song Of Love

 Delaney Bramlett grew up in Mississippi and moved to Los Angeles to pursue a musical career in 1959.
-He became the rhythm guitar player in the Shindig house band from 1964 to 1966.
-He became friends with a keyboard player in the band – Leon Russell.
+He became the rhythm guitar player in the Shindig television show house band from 1964 to 1966.
+He became friends with Leon Russell, a keyboard player in the band.

 Bonnie O’Farrell was born in Illinois near St. Louis.
 She began singing in clubs at the age of 15 and briefly sang with Ike and Tina Turner, making her the first white Ikette.
-She moved to California to escape an unfortunate family situation and met Delaney in 1967 and they were married a week later.
+She moved to California to escape an unfortunate family situation and met Delaney in 1967, and a week later they got married.

 Delaney and Bonnie recruited many of the musicians they had played with and recorded their first album.
-The album was named Home and the band was billed as Delany and Bonnie and Friends.
-Some of the friends included Leon Russell, Booker T., Isaac Hayes, and Carl Radle.
+The album was named Home, and the band was billed as Delany and Bonnie and Friends.
+The friends included Leon Russell, Booker T., Isaac Hayes, and bassist Carl Radle.

 Their second album added new friends, including Rita Coolidge and Jim Keltner.
-Eric Clapton was impressed by their second album and recruited the band as the warm-up act for the 1969 Blind Faith tour.
-While on the tour, Bonnie & Delaney recorded a live album with some help from the usual suspects as well as Eric, George Harrison, and Dave Mason.
+Their second album impressed Eric Clapton enough that he recruited the band as the warm-up act for the 1969 Blind Faith tour.
+While on the tour, Bonnie & Delaney recorded a live album with some help from the usual suspects and Eric, George Harrison, and Dave Mason.

 Their fifth album got additional support from Duane Allman, John Hartford, and Joe Cocker and finally supplied them with a hit single.
 Never Ending Song Of Love reached #13 on the Hot 100 in 1971.